NeetArt/tiny-network-rack/README.md

 # tiny-network-rack
-A 3D printed network rack designed around Unifi Switch 8 150W (but configurable)
+A 3D printed network rack designed around Unifi Switch 8 150W using 2020 aluminum extrusions.
+The dimensions of the rack are configurable.